ahanaraghuvanshi/node-telehash/README.md

     }

 Once the channel is open you could build anything ontop of it: establishing voice/video streams, exchanging files, sending emails.. anything really.
-It is upto you however to implement peer trust/authentication etc. (anyone can listen for any end/hash)
+It is upto you however to implement peer trust/authentication etc. (anyone can listen for any end/hash), and a realiable UDP transport mechanism (if required).

 see the channel-listen.js and channel-connect.js for simple examples. see alice.js and bob.js for more advanced example which illustrates the behaviour of channels better.